Skip to content

 A custom action

 CRUD covers the 80%.
-The remaining 20% — domain operations, integrations, side effects — comes through manifest.actions[]:
+The remaining 20% — domain operations, integrations, side effects — comes through contributions.actions[]:

 json